cult-of-coders/meteor-tuts/source/chapters/1/meteorSnacks.md

 ## HTTP

-"-Would you like an external REST API with that sir ?
+Picture a hungry developer that sits down at a table in the "Meteor restaurant":

- -Yes of course!
+"-I'd like an external REST API please.
  -Coming right up!"

- This is how a conversation between a "hungry" developer and Meteor would look like, if the developer wanted to know if Meteor can serve him an external REST API.
+ This is how a conversation between the "hungry" developer and the Meteor "waiter" would look like, if the developer wanted to have a [REST API](https://www.youtube.com/watch?time_continue=1&v=llpr5924N7E).
  For that, Meteor has a simple [HTTP](http://docs.meteor.com/api/http.html) package built-in.

 ```js
 Meteor.methods({